 Boating and Alcohol: The Laws

-It is illegal in the state of Maryland to operate any boat while under the influence of alcohol or drugs, or any combination thereof.
+According to Maryland’s boating and alcohol laws, it is illegal to operate any boat while under the influence of alcohol or drugs, or any combination thereof.

 - They have a Blood Alcohol Concentration (BAC) level of 0.08 or higher.

 - They are impaired by alcohol, drugs or any combination thereof which prevents them from operating a boat safely.